Did You Know

 A pallet for loading or handling goods.
 Slip-sheet (Tray)Shipping containers utilizing slip sheets which are cardboard platforms used to hold product for storage and transportation.

 A non-rigid container usually made of paper, cardboard, or plastic that is open-ended and slid over the contents for protection or presentation.
 Smart PayGovernment impact credit cards.
-Space SaverRefers to any package such as the ??????? which, because of it’s rectangular shape, takes up less storage space.
+Space SaverRefers to any package which, because of it’s rectangular shape, takes up less storage space.

 Also known as a tray.